Shape of My Story

 All doors were open.

-Frankly, I was disappointed with every politician I worked with through DAG.
+Frankly, I was disappointed with every politician I worked with as a consultant.

-Our work was being used to tear down the opponent, and to pilfer donors for dollars to line the pockets of ruthless, overpaid TV consultants.
+Our work which is my creativity -- was being used to tear down the opponent and to pilfer donors for dollars to line the pockets of ruthless, overpaid TV consultants.
+This was not why I was an entrepreneur, so I made the choice.

 But there was something else.